 Our goal is to provide you with a safe and dependable supply of drinking water.
-We're proud to inform you that your drinking water meets all Federal and State requirements.
-We are committed to ensuring the quality of your water.

 The Source of Your Drinking Water

 Our water source is Stafford Pond, located in Tiverton, Rhode Island.

 The RI Department of Health, in cooperation with other state and federal agencies, has assessed the threats to Stone Bridge Fire District water supply sources.
 The assessment considered the intensity of development, the presence of businesses and facilities that use, store or generate potential contaminants, how easily contaminants may move through the soils in the Source Water Protection Area (SWPA), and the sampling history of the water.